janderland/janderland/posts/chocolate_icing.md

 adults are defining tomorrow by disrupting today.
 We're competing with conglomerates and fighting for the little guy.
-The planet needs our work to rid itself of economic efficiencies.
+The planet needs our work to rid itself of economic inefficiencies.
 We are the saviors of the first world.

 Just as I can manipulate my mood with the right molecular mixture, our company can manipulate the digital landscape for the better.
-Our services are essential.
+Our services are essential and timely.

 TODO: Make analogy of company being chocolate cake.